sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 card, the player takes the tokens.

-### Choose Speed / Wealth / Equip
+### Choose Speed / Wealth / Pack

 `TODO: illustration`

-The rules for Speed / Wealth / Equip will require some stackable tokens, which can be coins or poker chips if you have some.
+The rules for Speed / Wealth / Pack will require some stackable tokens, which can be coins or poker chips if you have some.
 These will be called S/W/E tokens throughout this guide.

 Give each player 6 S/W/E tokens.

-> Here are your Speed / Wealth / Equipment tokens.
+> Here are your Speed / Wealth / Pack tokens.
 I'll explain how they
 > work.
 To begin, stack all of these up on top of the word "Speed" on
 > your character sheet.
 >